 Barr and colleagues investigated a subgroup from the Multi-ethnic Study of Atherosclerosis (MESA): a multi-centre, prospective, cross-sectional study of CVD.
 The group initially reported a linear relationship between extent of emphysema and impairment of LV filling, reduction of stroke volume and of cardiac output, without a threshold effect, in "healthy" subjects prospectively assessed for cardiac disease with magnetic resonance imaging (MRI) (Barr 2010) [evidence level III-2].
 The same association was not present for left ventricular ejection fraction.
 Smoking status was an effect modifier, with a greater effect seen for current smokers.
 Similar relationships were obtained for measures of airflow obstruction.
-Subsequently, the group has explored mechanisms in a smaller subset of the MESA population, reporting that pulmonary vein area, assessed via cardiac MRI, was significantly less in COPD subjects than in non-COPD controls and inversely associated with percentage emphysema on CT chest (Smith 2013) [evidence level III-2].
-These results implicate upstream pulmonary factors, rather than intrinsic cardiac dysfunction, as the source of impaired left ventricular filling and diastolic dysfunction in COPD.
+Mechanisms have been further explored (Stone 2016) in a randomised crossover trial of combination ICS/LABA (fluticasone furoate/vilanterol) versus placebo in patients with at least moderate COPD and bronchodilator-responsive gas trapping.
+Compared with placebo, active treatment was associated with significantly reduced residual volume -429mL, CI 2.74-8.91, improved right and left ventricular filling indices and cardiac index.
 In COPD, heart failure adversely impacts on morbidity and prognosis.
-A prospective cohort study (Boudestein 2009) [evidence level III-2] further clarifies this relationship; Boudestein's group sought to quantify heart failure and its prognostic implications in 405 Dutch general practice patients identified as having COPD.
+A prospective cohort study (Boudestein 2009) evidence level III-2] further clarifies this relationship; Boudestein's group sought to quantify heart failure and its prognostic implications in 405 Dutch general practice patients identified as having COPD.
 Extensive diagnostic testing revealed occult heart failure in 20.5%; half of which half was systolic, half diastolic and none was cor pulmonale.
 Similar proportions were found in the subset of 244 patients meeting GOLD criteria for COPD.
 Not unexpectedly, comorbid heart failure proved a strong predictor of all cause mortality over the mean follow up duration of 4.2 years for the whole cohort (adjusted HR 2.1, CI 1.2-3.6, p=0.01) and for "GOLD COPD subjects" (adjusted HR 2.0, CI 1.0-3.7, p=0.04).